 Where a parent delays their child's start until the September after their 5th birthday, they may request their child is admitted out of their normal age group in order to start in reception rather than in year 1.
 In this situation, the school admission authority is responsible for making the decision on which year group a child should be admitted to but it is the parent who has taken the decision to delay their child's start at school.
-In cases where parents or carers choose to delay a child's admission to school until the September after their fifth birthday, they must reapply.
-The admission authority will then make a decision about which of reception or year 1 the child is admitted to on the basis of the circumstances of the case and in the best interests of the child concerned.
+In cases where parents or carers choose to delay a child's admission authority will then make a decision about which of reception or year 1 the child is admitted to on the basis of the circumstances of the case and in the best interests of the child concerned.

 Alternatively, a parent delaying their child's start until the September after their 5th birthday, could make an in-year applications for a year 1 place for their child that year.
 Admission into school is coordinated by Nottinghamshire County Council.
-Applications forms can be obtained from Nottinghamshire County Council, www.nottinghamshire.gov.uk In that case the child would miss reception year and be taught in their normal year group.
+Applications forms can be obtained from Nottinghamshire Council, www.nottinghamshire.gov.uk

+In that case the child would miss reception year and be taught in their normal year group.
 N.B.
 There is no statutory barrier to children being admitted outside their normal age group, but parents do not have the right to insist that their child is admitted to a particular age group.
 This decision will be taken by the admission authority.